 Ibrance (chemical name: palbociclib) works against locally advanced-stage or metastatic, estrogen-receptor-positive, HER2-negative breast cancer in postmenopausal women who have never taken hormonal therapy.
 Ibrance works by inhibiting kinase, a type of protein that helps control cell division.
 Ibrance, a pill, is used in combination with Femara (chemical name: letrozole).
 You continue to take Ibrance unless it's no longer working or you’re experiencing side effects that are too severe.

-Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine) is approved to treat HER2-positive, locally advanced-stage or metastatic breast cancer that’s previously been treated with Herceptin and a taxane chemotherapy.
+Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine) is used to treat HER2-positive, locally advanced-stage or metastatic breast cancer that’s previously been treated with Herceptin and a taxane chemotherapy.
 Kadcyla is a combination of Herceptin and the chemotherapy medicine emtansine and is given intravenously.
 Kadcyla blocks HER2-positive breast cancer cells from having the ability to receive signals telling the cells to grow.
 The emtansine is attached to the Herceptin, so Herceptin carries the emtansine to the HER2-positive cells in a targeted way.
 Kadcyla is taken indefinitely to keep the cancer under control.
 The only reason to stop taking Kadcyla is if the cancer progresses or side effects are severe.

 Kisqali (chemical name: ribociclib, formerly called LEE011) can work in combination with an aromatase inhibitor in premenopausal, perimenopausal, and postmenopausal women diagnosed with metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet or in combination with Faslodex (chemical name: fulvestrant) in postmenopausal women diagnosed with metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet, or that has grown while be treated with a different hormonal therapy.
 Kisqali is also a cyclin-dependent kinase 4/6 inhibitor like Ibrance.
 A kinase is a type of protein in the body that helps control cell division.
 Kisqali works by stopping cancer cells from dividing and growing.